 \section{Hilbert squares and Hilbert cubes}

-Given a smooth proper complex variety $X$ and a positive integer $n$, the Hilbert scheme of length $n$ subschemes on $X$ is called the $n$-th \textit{punctual Hilbert scheme} of $X$, denoted by $X^{[n]}$ or $\Hilb_n(X)$, which is a proper scheme.
-When $\dim(X)=1$, $X^{[n]}$ is nothing but the symmetric power $ X^{(n)}$, which is smooth and projective.
+Given a smooth complex variety $X$ and a positive integer $n$, the Hilbert scheme of length $n$ subschemes on $X$ is called the $n$-th \textit{punctual Hilbert scheme} of $X$, denoted by $X^{[n]}$ or $\Hilb_n(X)$, which is a proper (resp.~projective) scheme if $X$ is proper (resp.~projective).
+When $\dim(X)=1$, $X^{[n]}$ is nothing but the symmetric power $ X^{(n)}$, which is smooth.
 When $\dim(X)=2$, $X^{[n]}$ is again smooth by Fogarty \cite{Fogarty} and it provides a crepant resolution of the symmetric power $X^{(n)}$ via the Hilbert--Chow morphism.
 When $\dim(X)\geq 3$, by Cheah \cite{Cheah}, $X^{[2]}$ and $X^{[3]}$ are still smooth, but $X^{[n]}$ are singular for $n\geq 4$.

 More generally, for any sequence of positive integers $n_1<n_2<\cdots < n_r$, we have the so-called \textit{nested} punctual Hilbert scheme $X^{[n_1, n_2, \cdots, n_r]}$ classifying flags of subschemes of lengths $n_1, \dots, n_r$, defined as the incidence subscheme in the product $X^{[n_1]}\times \cdots\times X^{[n_r]}$.
 Cheah \cite{Cheah} proved that when $\dim(X)\geq 3$, the only smooth nested Hilbert schemes are $X$, $X^{[1, 2]}$, $X^{[2]}$, $X^{[3]}$ and $X^{[2,3]}$.